Particle Board vs. Plywood: What is the Difference?

 • Plywood is easily painted or stained & varnished

-• Plywood is more economical than solid wood, available in much larger sizes, and considerably easier to work with than having to laminate board together to get a large flat surface
+• Plywood is more economical than solid wood, available in much larger sizes, and considerably easier to work with than laminating board together to get a large, flat surface.

 Disadvantages of Plywood